bheisler/criterion.rs/book/src/user_guide/command_line.md

 would only run benchmarks whose ID contains the string `fib_20`
 * To print more detailed output, use `cargo bench -- --verbose`
 * To disable colored output, use `cargo bench -- --color never`
+* To disable plot generation, use `cargo bench -- --noplot`